 - This one is tricky, but you could use an industry average to know how many years a customer keeps buying from the same company over and over again.

 - Multiply step 3 and 4, and you have your LTV.

 - Add up all your sales and marketing expenses.
 Doing this is not pretty, but you need to, otherwise you’ll be lying to yourself.
 These costs include:

 - a.
 Marketing campaigns

 - b.
 Sales and marketing salaries and commissions

 - c.
-Other services such as software platforms, consultants, marketing and PR agencies, etc.
+Other services such as software platforms, consultants, marketing, PR agencies, etc.

 - Now identify all your acquired customers to date.

 - Divide all your costs over your customers, and there you have it.